Vahsir7/markdown-viewer/answers.md

 5. **Differentiate between Fundamental Rights and Directive Principles:**
    - **Fundamental Rights:** These are enforceable by the courts and provide individual freedoms and equality to citizens.
    - **Directive Principles:** These are non-justiciable guidelines aimed at establishing social and economic democracy.
 They direct the state to work toward the welfare of citizens.

-Here are detailed answers to the questions in the image:

-1. **What are the salient features of the Indian Constitution?
-Also, describe the composition of the Indian Constitution.**
-   - **Salient Features:**
-     - Lengthiest written constitution in the world.
-     - Combination of rigidity and flexibility.
-     - Federal structure with a unitary bias.
-     - Parliamentary form of government.
-     - Independent judiciary.
-     - Fundamental Rights and Duties.
-     - Directive Principles of State Policy.
-     - Secular and democratic in nature.
-   - **Composition:**
-     - The Indian Constitution consists of a Preamble, 470 Articles grouped into 25 Parts, and 12 Schedules (as of recent amendments).
-It provides for the framework of governance, fundamental rights, directive principles, and division of powers.

-2. **Discuss the fundamental rights enshrined in Articles 14 to 32.**
-   - **Articles 14–18:** Right to Equality, prohibiting discrimination and ensuring equal protection of the law.
-   - **Articles 19–22:** Right to Freedom, including freedom of speech, expression, and movement, along with protection against arbitrary detention.
-   - **Articles 23–24:** Right against Exploitation, prohibiting human trafficking and child labor.
-   - **Articles 25–28:** Right to Freedom of Religion, guaranteeing religious freedom to all citizens.
-   - **Articles 29–30:** Cultural and Educational Rights, ensuring the protection of cultural identity and educational opportunities for minorities.
-   - **Article 32:** Right to Constitutional Remedies, enabling citizens to approach the judiciary to enforce their rights.

-3. **What are the types of duties?
-Explain the relevance and criticism of fundamental duties.**
-   - **Types of Duties:**
-     - **Moral Duties:** Promote ethical behavior, such as respecting elders and maintaining unity.
-     - **Civic Duties:** Obligations towards the nation, like voting, paying taxes, and protecting public property.
-   - **Relevance:**
-     - Promote national unity and integrity.
-     - Encourage responsible citizenship.
-     - Complement fundamental rights.
-   - **Criticism:**
-     - Lack of enforceability.
-     - Vague and general wording.
-     - Imposed responsibilities without corresponding rights.

-4. **Explain the nature of directive principles.
-Describe the classification of directive principles.**
-   - **Nature:** Directive Principles are guidelines for the state to create policies aimed at social and economic justice.
-They are non-justiciable but fundamental to governance.
-   - **Classification:**
-     - **Socialistic Principles:** Promote welfare, prevent exploitation, and reduce inequality (e.g., Article 39).
-     - **Gandhian Principles:** Reflect Mahatma Gandhi's philosophy (e.g., promotion of cottage industries).
-     - **Liberal-Intellectual Principles:** Encourage international peace and scientific progress (e.g., Article 44).

-5. **What are the constitutional amendments related to directive principles?
-Give the advantages and disadvantages of the directive principles.**
-   - **Amendments:**
-     - 42nd Amendment (1976): Strengthened Directive Principles, adding provisions like free legal aid and environmental protection.
-     - 86th Amendment (2002): Made free and compulsory education a fundamental right, initially included as a Directive Principle.
-   - **Advantages:**
-     - Guide state policy for social welfare.
-     - Help achieve socio-economic justice.
-     - Bridge the gap between fundamental rights and governance.
-   - **Disadvantages:**
-     - Non-justiciable, limiting enforceability.
-     - Depend on the will of the ruling government.
-     - May conflict with fundamental rights in certain cases.

-## Very Short Answer Type Questions:

 **1. Define the term legislative power.**